 Frequency of Use

 Most portable generators come with a warranty that lasts several years.
 If you’re only planning to use your portable generator for emergencies or recreationally, any reputable brand should suffice.
 If your needs involve a job site and a crew, you’re going to want to look for more commercial generators with more extended warranties and portabilities.

 Gasoline-powered generators are the most common, but solar-powered generators do exist.
 They’re also more expensive and don’t usually provide more than 1800 watts of power.

 In terms of fuel, you’ll get the most efficiency out of diesel, especially if your goal is to power your entire house.
 Diesel is a bit more expensive and harder to come by, but it cancels out the need for a carburetor—which clogs often.
 Propane generators or gas generators that can also convert to propane are also great options.

 You also want to take a look at the size of the fuel tank.
-The bigger the fuel tank, the longer your generator can run between fuelings.
-Most portable generators can give you from seven to nine hours of run time on a 50 percent load.
+The bigger the tank, the longer your generator can run between fuelings.
+Most generators can give you from seven to nine hours run time on a 50 load percentage.
 When in doubt, go with the larger fuel tank.

 One minor detail is the material used for the fuel tank.
 Some are plastic and others of metal.
 Considering that gasoline is corrosive, plastic is the better option in the long run.

 Start-Up and Noise Level